finanalyst/grav-plugin-sqlite/README.md

 For example, using the `Login` plugin, only users with certain privileges or belonging to certain groups can be allowed in.

 Alternatively, using the `Private` plugin, a password can be created for the page.

+Some plugins allow for authorised users to modify content in the frontend.
+This would allow a user to add an `[sql-table]` within the markdown content of a page, and thus to access data on a website database.
+In order to allow a website designer to protect against such an accidental or malicious intrusion, the `extra_security` option is provided in the `sqlite` plugin configuration.
+It is `false` by default, to allow for backward compatibility.
+(See above for more information about usage.)

 ## To Do
 - Internationalise.
 Add more languages to `langages.yaml`